sourcegraph/handbook/content/departments/engineering/product-planning.md

 ## Engineer Scoping

 For any launch, we have a finite amount of time and a finite number of engineers.
+Before the PFP review, EPD should have done a high level assessment to ensure a high level of confidence in the P0 items in the work plan.

-After EPD has laid out their hopes and dreams for a given launch but before the PFP review itself, EPD should go through an "eng scoping" exercise, i.e.
+After the team's plan has been approved, EPD's detailed planning should include an "eng scoping" exercise, i.e.

 1. What is the eng effort associated with each of the P0 and P1 items, e.g. 2 days or 3 weeks or ...?
 [Here's an example of one such exercise.](https://docs.google.com/spreadsheets/d/1adlwcMWHIpDGioBkE9LUdLMHxprtxhh_WSZqxu6Iyxs/edit#gid=0)